abarmitage/zephyr-ccsds-eye-demo/README.md

 This demo uses two ESP32-S3-EYE boards to capture and exchange camera images over acknowledged CCSDS CFDP space *packets* carried directly over Wi-Fi UDP.

+The current working demo is packet-based with simple waits to limit the transmiasion rate.
+In CCSDS protocol terms, it only "proves" CFDP.

+The intended next steps are:

+- use bidirectional flow-controlled USLP frames to carry the packets,
+- add security with SDLS

 ## Controls

 Wait until both displays have registered to Wi-Fi and show `READY / PEER OK`.